Deadline to link PAN with Aadhaar extended to 30 September 2021.

 The Aadhaar application process can be done from any authorised Aadhaar Enrolment Centre/ Permanent Enrolment Centre.
 You can find an updated list of existing Aadhaar Enrolment Centres on the UIDAI website.

-In an effort to simplify the enrolment process, the UIDAI has also authorised over 10,000 post offices and bank branches to operate as Permanent Enrol Centres.
+In an effort to simplify the enrolment process, the UIDAI has also authorised over 10,000 post offices and bank branches to operate as Permanent Enrolment Centres.
 Applicants can follow the 3 simple steps listed below to complete the enrolment process.

 - Step 1: Locate the nearest Aadhaar enrolment centre.

 - Step 2: Fill in the application form and submit required documents.

 - Step 3: Complete biometrics and collect acknowledgement.